aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

   <summary>Deploy Infrastructure Manually</summary>
   <p>

+**Please Note: The explicit guidance for this section is intentionally kept at a mimimum.
+This is so that you more effectively can sharpen you Azure skills!
+No need to worry if you were not able to fully set up the infrastructure manually.
+You can automatically set it up using the provided ARM templates in step 1.**

 #### 0.1 Deploy Event Hubs </br>
 - Open your [Azure Portal](https://portal.azure.com)
 - Click on "Create a resource" (top-left corner)